Can I teach English online with slow internet?

 Though fast and reliable internet is pretty crucial for an online teacher, sometimes you can make up for speed by having good stability.

-Also, online teaching companies use different platforms and some platforms are more forgiving than others.
+Also, online teaching companies use different platforms; some are more forgiving than others.

 What Internet Speed Do You Need to Teach English Online?